Remote Agents

 Researcher Access Program

-The Researcher Access Program provides access to advanced remote agents specifically designed for academic research and professional writing.
-These agents include:
+The Researcher Access Program provides access to specialized remote agents designed for academic research and professional writing.
+Program members get access to:

-- Specialized domain agents: Agents fine-tuned for specific research fields
+- Specialized domain agents: Agents tailored for specific research fields (mathematics, computer science, physics, etc.)

 - Advanced reasoning capabilities: Multi-step analysis and complex document processing